 These are the few important benefits of hibiscus for skin care.
 However, more research is needed to understand if the flower has any other skin benefits.

-How can you use hibiscus for better skin health?
+How can you use hibiscus and its associated herbal extracts for better skin health?
 We have listed below a few important DIY recipes that can help.

 How Do You Use Hibiscus For Skin Lightening?